uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 2.3 =
+* Remove insertPages_Content id from div wrapper to allow multiple pages to be embedded; replace with insert-page class.
+Example: `<div data-post-id='123' class='insert-page insert-page-123'>...</div>`
+* New shortcode attribute: class.
+You can now add custom classes to the div wrapper around your inserted page:
+`[insert page='123' display='all' class='my-class another-class']`
+This results in:
+`<div data-post-id='123' class='insert-page insert-page-123 my-class another-class'>...</div>`

 = 2.2 =
 * Revert previous fix for conflict with Jetpack's Sharing widget (affected other users negatively).
 * New fix for conflict with Jetpack's Sharing widget.
 Use it in your theme like so: